alaybey/javaEuler/README.rst

 Solutions of problems on ProjectEuler
 -------------------------------------

-i'm gonna solve in ProjectEuler problems https://projecteuler.net
+i'm gonna solve in ProjectEuler problems with JAVA

 Class names are encoded with alphabet and compared to problem numbers